-This article focuses on the “Organizing” feature on Weava, and is part of the 4-series on-boarding guide to help you make the most out of Weava.
+This article focuses on the “Organizing” features on Weava, and is part of the 4-series onboarding guide to help you make the most out of Weava.
 To learn more about the other important features offered by us, please pay a visit to the following articles!

 With Weava you can NOT just create your own highlights, annotations and stay organized in your own workspace — but you can also collaborate with friends and colleagues through shared folders to keep everyone on the same page!
 Keep in mind that sharing a folder is one of the many premium features that Weava offers – we promise that Weava gets better with premium!